 Hanging Out With Mom!

 I believe that I had mentioned that Parker was making some kissing noises with his mouth a couple of days ago.
 After closer observations, we think that Parker may be teething.
 If he is, he is handling it very well.
-I think after having so many needles and I.V. pokes a little teething does not bother him so much.
-That said, I do feel bad for the little guy.
+I think after having so

 Now, I know that most people already know about the benefit concert for Parker this Friday evening but I thought I would put a little reminder out to everyone.
 Doors open at 8pm on Friday at the Rivoli.
-For more specific information check out Playing For Parker on the side bar to the right.
+For more specific information check out Playing For Parker on the side bar to the ri

 I spoke with CHIN today and they were very anxious to help our Parker.
 They were extremely nice and I would like to thank them very much for wanting to take the time to help our family.